 - Simplifying Rent and Income Calculations.
-Simplifying Rent and Income Calculations.
-This provision reduces administrative burdens by allowing for the recertification of rent and income to occur every three years rather than annually for those on fixed incomes and allows determinations made for other federal means-tested programs to be used in the verification process.
-Importantly, these changes will apply to all rental assistance and other HUD assisted housing programs, not just the voucher program. - Reducing Costly LEP Translation Burden.
-Current HUD Guidelines require the translation of all "vital" documents.
-AHSSIA ensures that HUD is responsible for such translations rather than private owners/managers and PHAs, thus eliminating the burden for owners and centralizing the translation process.
+This provision significantly reduces administrative burdens by allowing for the recertification of rent and income to occur every three years rather than annually for those on fixed incomes and allows determinations made for other federal means-tested programs to be used in the verification process.
+Importantly, these changes will apply to all rental assistance and other HUD assisted housing programs, not just the voucher program. - Reducing Costly Limited English Proficiency (LEP) Translation Burden.
+Current HUD Guidelines require the translation of all "vital" documents into multiple languages.
+AHSSIA would ensure that HUD is responsible for such translations rather than private owners/managers and PHAs, thus eliminating the burden for owners and centralizing the translation process.
 The provisions in the bill ensure that persons with limited English proficiency will have access to accurate documents and that the provision of these documents and services is cost-effective. - Extending the Contract Term for Project-based Vouchers from 15 to 20 Years.
 These provisions will help facilitate the use of project-based vouchers in LITHC properties.
 The rental subsidies provided by vouchers help LIHTC owners meet the need to serve extremely low-income households.
 The bill also provides other logistical changes to the programs that will advance housing opportunities and ease transactional barriers.